telefonicaid/fiware-orion/test/acceptance/behave/README.md

     Some examples:
-       behave .../example.feature                      -- run only one feature behave .../example.feature -t test              -- run scenarios tagged with "test" in a feature behave .../example.feature -t=-test             -- run all scenarios except tagged with "skip" in a feature
+       behave .../example.feature                      -- run only one feature behave .../example.feature -t test              -- run scenarios tagged with "test" in a feature behave .../example.feature -t=-skip             -- run all scenarios except tagged with "skip" in a feature behave .../example.feature -t ~@skip            -- run all scenarios except tagged with "skip" in a feature
 ```

 ### Properties.json